 Part V: The Borders of Contemporary Living

 This chapter begins to draw the book to its conclusion.
 It does so by introducing the concepts of the ‘contemporary museum’, ‘contemporary museology’ and the ‘global contemporary’.
 Examining technological developments over the last 30 years, the chapter considers how technologies have altered our relationship to time, space and knowledge; how they have rendered a world without ethics, expertise or authority.
 The chapter repositions the museum in this changing landscape arguing that it gives it renewed purpose: to recover its role as an autonomous truth institution essential to modern democracies.
 It argues that the principles of contemporary museology offer the recovery of ethical method.

 8 Knowing and Remembering Well

-This chapter examines in detail four ideas of contemporary museology: the application of the contemporary as a lens for understanding the world; a commitment to the human actor; understanding the world from a situated perspective; and committing to knowledge transparency.
+This final chapter examines in detail four ideas of contemporary museology: the application of the contemporary as a lens for understanding the world; a commitment to the human actor; understanding the world from a situated perspective; and committing to knowledge transparency.
 Using examples from around the world and particularly from Sweden, it argues that these four areas of action open the possibility of knowing and remembering well.
-They should precede any commitment to servicing disciplinary knowledge.
+They should precede any commitment to servicing disciplinary knowledge or identity politics.